FreeLike76/DuplicatePhotoFinder/README.md

 ### API

-- **`GET` /**: Root endpoint to ensure the server is healthy & running.
+- **`GET` /**: Root endpoint to ensure the server is running & healhty.

-- **`POST` /images**: Upload a collection of images and receive a unique collection ID for future reference.
-Returns a unique request_id: UUID (collection identifier) and an indexed list of successfully uploaded images (None if failed).
+- **`POST` /images**: Upload a collection of images.
+Returns a unique request_id: UUID, used for future requests, and an indexed list of successfully uploaded images (or None if an image failed to meet the requirements).

 - **`GET` /duplicates/{*request_id*}**: Search for duplicate images within a specified collection.
-Returns a list of duplicate image pairs and their similarity scores.
+A path parameter request_id: UUID must be provided.
+Additionally, you can include an optional threshold: float (0.75) query parameter to specify the minimum similarity score.
+Returns a list of duplicate image pairs along with their similarity scores.

 ## Future plans: